AnanyaKumar/lambda-plus-plus/index.md

 # Where to Go Now

+We hope you enjoyed the quick introduction to our project.
+Right now we are profiling the performance of our library.
+We are very exciting about seeing our project to completion.

+If you're a judge, select us for the Parallel Contest in Carnegie Mellon on the 11th of May for more information!
+We will show:

+- Performance results for a large number of nodes
+- Work balancing capabilities of our library
+- Code samples and results for more application, like useful dynamic programming programs
+- Comparisons with libraries like CUDA Thrust

-This has been just a brief introduction to our project.
-For more information, there are a number of other resources you can check out:
+And we will delve into more details about our algorithms.
+For now, there are a number of other resources you can check out:

 - [Our original project proposal][proposal]
 - [Our project's final writeup][writeup]